-Except as otherwise provided in this paragraph, report on line 2, column (d), the amount (before any withholding tax) of any foreign dividends included on Analysis of Net Income (Loss), line 1, which is found on page 5 of Form 1065, and page 4 of Form 1065-B, and report on line 2, column (a), the amount of dividends from any foreign corporation included on Part I, line 11.
-Do not report on line 2 any amounts that must be reported on line 3 or dividends that were previously taxed and must be reported on line 4.
+Except as otherwise provided in this paragraph, report on line 2, column (d), the amount (before any withholding tax) of any foreign dividends included on line 1 of the Analysis of Net Income (Loss) found on Form 1065, and report on line 2, column (a), the amount of dividends from any foreign corporation included on Part I, line 11.
+Don't report on line 2 any amounts that must be reported on line 3 or dividends that were previously taxed and must be reported on line 4.
 (See the instructions below for lines 3 and 4.)
-Report withholding taxes on Part III, line 29, Other expense/ deduction items with differences, or line 25, Other items with no differences, as applicable.
+Report withholding taxes on Part III, line 30, Other expense/deduction items with differences, or line 25.
+Other items with no differences, as applicable.

-For any dividends reported on line 2 that are received on a class of voting stock of which the partnership directly or indirectly owned 10% or more of the outstanding shares of that class at any time during the tax year, report on an attached supporting schedule for line 2: (1) the name of the dividend payer, (2) the payer's EIN (if applicable), (3) the class of voting stock on which the dividend was paid, (4) the percentage of the class directly or indirectly owned, and (5) the amounts for columns (a) through (d).
+For any dividends reported on line 2 that are received on a class of voting stock of which the partnership directly or indirectly owned 10% or more of the outstanding shares of that class at any time during the tax year, report on an attached supporting statement for line 2:

+(a) the name of the dividend payer, (b) the payer's EIN (if applicable), (c) the class of voting stock on which the dividend was paid, (d) the percentage of the class directly or indirectly owned, and (e) the amounts for columns (a) through (d).